Pricing

 I placed a deposit.
 Now what?

 Once a deposit is paid, that exact amount is automatically applied toward the quoted or current purchase price of the puppy.
 Deposits are not in addition to the purchase price.
 Deposits are non-refundable once paid, except under special circumstances, as determined by Taylored Dobermans.
 However, we would love to put a puppy in every home who is fit to have one and who promises to love that puppy, so we want to work with anyone who has placed a deposit, to get a puppy in their home as soon as we can.
 A deposit is a 2-way insurance policy.
 It guarantees you that Taylored Dobermans will reserve a puppy for you, and guarantees Taylored Dobermans that you agree to purchase a puppy.
 If we can't fill your "order" with the upcoming litter, we are happy to give it another shot, until we can.
 In other words, if we can't provide you with the puppy you desired (color and gender) from the litter in which you placed a deposit, we will roll your deposit to the next litter of your choice, until we are able to provide you a puppy.
 Your purchase price will be locked in, and won't be subject to change with price increases.
+Puppies can be fragile, and there is a unfortunate possibility that we could lose a puppy that seemed healthy and viable when the deposit was paid.
+This is extremely sad.
+But we will absolutely honor your deposit if this happens, and will get you the next available puppy, jumping you ahead of all others in priority.

 There may be some special circumstances where we will accept a deposit prior to a viable litter being available.
 These are on a case by case basis, and we will discuss these options with you individually, if that is of interest to you.